bitsinside/blog/content/posts/Hello_World.md

 Since starting my homelab journey in December of this year, I've been attempting to self-host certain services that I find useful in my daily life.

-Here I wanto to share the list of service that I am self host.
+Here I want to share the list of service that I am self host.

 ## My mini homelab